-There are countless studies that show practising yoga, especially if you can manage it on a continual basis, lowers stress and anxiety levels.
+There are countless studies that show practicing yoga, especially if you can manage it on a continual basis, lowers stress and anxiety levels.

 3 Be in nature

-According to a study published in Frontiers in Psychology, spending just twenty minutes in nature every day lowers our cortisol levels dramatically.
+According to a study published in Frontiers in Psychology, spending just 20 minutes in nature every day lowers our cortisol levels dramatically.
 Another study showed spending just two hours or more in nature every week increased your sense of wellbeing.
 Spend lunch breaks outdoors at a nearby park if you can, rather than sitting in front of your computer.
 Walk to and from work if it’s close enough or wake up early and watch the sunrise before you start your day.
 Personally, it’s watching birds in my garden and identifying them that makes me really connect with nature.
-Try the RSPB Pocket Guide to British Birds – for a simple guide with detailed illustrations about each bird.

 Science has lots to say about the benefits of swimming on both your physical and mental wellbeing.
 It’s not just an all-body workout, but being surrounded by water, whilst breathing rhythmically as well as concentrating on the technique of your swimming strokes can have a really therapeutic effect.